Last updated on October 18th, 2021 at 07:35 pm

 “At a certain point—I think perhaps Barla was hurt—I didn’t have a horse in the big ring.
 You start to think, ‘Is focusing on the young horses taking away from my time to do that?’” explained Hannah.
 “Then it reaches this other side of the hump, and you start to see that these horses that you’ve brought along could make it to the big ring.

 “As you’re initially doing it, you don’t quite know what the end product is, especially if you’ve never done it.
 You can start to question what the future might hold and if you made the right choice,” said Hannah.
 “Now, I would hands down do it all over again.”

-Today, Hannah is focused on not only continuing to produce the young horses currently in her barn, but also on advancing her own grand prix career with Barla, and she strives to apply the lessons she’s learned in developing young prospects and in the grand prix ring to mounts for future owners as well.
+Today, Selleck is focused on not only continuing to produce the young horses currently in her barn, but also on advancing her own grand prix career with Barla, and she strives to apply the lessons she’s learned in developing young prospects and in the grand prix ring to mounts for future owners as well.